 - May assist Animal Control Officer II in the field; may occasionally answer calls and investigate complaints of animals.

-- Must be able to perform euthanasia on animals.
+- Must be able to assist and perform euthanasia in a humane method as necessary on animals.

 - Other tasks as required or assigned by Animal Control Officer II.

 - Serves as Animal Control Officer in absence of Animal Control Officer II.